 Despite his limited piano tuition, he composed numerous classical works, many of which portray his leaning towards reflecting Australia in his music.
 Stannard's works include Capriccietto (1998) for flute and piano, The Entheon Concertino (1999), and a number of piano suites and pieces for chamber orchestra, including Evocations - A Blue Mountains Suite, The James Tyson Pastorelle, Concerto for Two Pianos, and more.

 In 1996, Gay Daniel, who had worked for the Australian Elizabethan Theatre Trust on its season of Lola Montez, suggested to the composer her concept of a musical about 'Rosie'.
 The musical tells the story of Rose Shaw, the florist, free spirit and Sydney icon who for 40 years sold flowers in Martin Place - Rose was born in London of a Russian/Jewish father and Cockney mother and was well-known for singing opera arias while working at her flower stall.
 After work, Rosie attended all the first nights, opera, ballet, concerts in a chauffeur-driven Rolls.
 The musical Rosie has a strong, identifiable theme of universal love, ambition, disillusionment and eventual fulfilment.

-Stannard has also written and produced a small book of illustrated children's stories.
+Stannard also wrote and produced a small book of illustrated children's stories.

 Peter Stannard passed away on 4 March 2018.